 Customer success initiatives help SaaS providers provide value to customers, translating to an ongoing positive relationship and opportunities for additional revenue through upselling and cross-selling.
 Understanding customer touchpoints is essential for delivering optimal customer experience and ensuring subscriber retention.
 Touchpoints are the steps along the customer journey.
 Most of these touchpoints, in one way or another, involve customer success opportunities.

-Interactions impact the customer experience
+Interactions impact the

 Touchpoints can be thought of as a broad spectrum of customer interaction with a company.
 These interactions include initial brand impression, direct contact with a customer support representative, self-service information, upselling activity, and guidance from customer success managers.
 Touchpoints for SaaS companies are opportunities to gain information about the customer’s behavior or sentiments toward their relationship.

 Of course, the goal for these interactions should be that they are positive and focused on continued customer success.
 But, a key component of customer success is also tailoring the quantity and frequency of contact and interaction to the customer’s preferences and needs.

 A customer-specific touchpoint strategy can benefit the customer by providing better customer experience through personalization.
 At the same time, providing a hands-on, customized experience may not be feasible at scale.

 three classifications of desired interaction through a product or service:

 High-touch is one where the customer has the greatest expectations regarding assistance and encouragement.
 These types of interactions also tend to be highly customized, as the continuous and hands-on approach builds customer relationships.
 Often, however, high touch customer experiences can restrict new customer acquisition growth because it can become challenging to meet customer demands consistently.

 spectrum, low touch means minimal interaction between the customer and support.